rust-lang/rfcs/text/0000-target-tier-policy.md

 While these criteria attempt to document the policy, that policy still involves human judgment.
 Targets must fulfill the spirit of the requirements as well, as determined by the judgment of the approving teams.
+Reviewers and team members evaluating targets and target-specific patches should always use their own best judgment regarding the quality of work, and the suitability of a target for the Rust project.

 Before filing an issue or pull request (PR) to introduce or promote a target, the target should already meet the corresponding tier requirements.
 (This does